Scientific Research Articles on MG Beta Glucan Preparation and Immune Potentiation

 May 2004 and authored by Kenneth W. Hunter, Jr., Sally duPre and Doug Redelman

-MG Beta Glucan Research Abstract."
+Beta Glucan Research Abstract."

 Additional research papers are available on this website by clicking on "Additional